reHackable/awesome-reMarkable/README.md

 - [nix-remarkable](https://github.com/siraben/nix-remarkable) - Nix expressions for the reMarkable tablet leveraging the company's toolchain.
 - [paper2reMarkable](https://github.com/GjjvdBurg/paper2remarkable) - Download an academic paper or HTML article, crop it, and send it to the reMarkable with a single command.
 - [mail2rm](https://github.com/glatzor/mail2rm) - Mail PDF documents to your reMarkable cloud using your mail transport agent e.g. postfix.
+- [microSD](http://www.davisr.me/projects/remarkable-microsd/) - Tutorial for adding a microSD card reader to the reMarkable 1.
 - [Parabola-rM](http://www.davisr.me/projects/parabola-rm/) - A Desktop GNU/Linux-libre replacement OS with fast partial refreshing and USB OTG.
 - [pdf2rmnotebook](https://github.com/JCN-9000/pdf2rmnotebook) - Creates a reMarkable Notebook from multiple PDF files.
 - [pocket2rm](https://github.com/glidergeek/pocket2rm) - Synchronize articles from read-later platform pocket in PDF and epub.